Automattic/wp-calypso/packages/calypso-color-schemes/README.md

 ### Using the JS output

-Sometimes, calypso-color-schemes properties are consumed in JavaScript.
-To avoid parsing them on your own, or to help `postcss-custom-properties` use them without parsing them (much faster), use the JS output as follows:
+Sometimes, `calypso-color-schemes` properties are consumed in JavaScript.
+To avoid parsing CSS syntax on your own, or to help `postcss-custom-properties` use them without parsing the CSS (much faster), use the JS output as follows:

 ```js
 import { customProperties } import '@automattic/calypso-color-schemes/js' // mind the js suffix
 ```

-Then your `postcss.config.js` can look like this:
+Or with `postcss-custom-properties`, and `postcss.config.js` can look like this:

 ```js
 module.exports = () => ( {